Coastal Banksia II2017 oil on canvas 30 x 30 cm

 Judith brings tree branches, blossoms and leaves into the studio, where compositional decisions crop branches, celebrate negative space or experiment with pattern and overlapping, chaotic movement.
 These indoor specimen studies, while loosely related to early botanical illustration, are executed with an eye toward propagating foliage across the canvas, much like the natural generation of tree limbs, to surpass botany’s cool empiricism and embrace a deeply felt coexistence with nature.

 Judith Sinnamon has a Diploma of Fine Art majoring in Painting from Queensland College of Art, Griffith University.
+Judith was a finalist in the 2023 Archibald Prize and the Brisbane Portrait Prize.
 Her work is held by the Mater Private Hospital Brisbane Art Collection, the Kawana Private Hospital Art Collection and numerous private collections in Australia as well as internationally.
-Carol Schwarzman

 Judith Sinnamon